Sitespeed.io 4.5.0 - for connoisseurs only?

 --network=cable to your Docker commands.

 docker run --privileged --shm-size=1g --network=cable --rm sitespeedio/sitespeed.io -c cable --browsertime.connectivity.engine external https://www.sitespeed.io/

 You have more examples here and would love feedback and PRs on how to do the same on platforms not supporting tc.

 Get that timeline #

-You can now turn on the trace log for Chrome when you analyze a page.
+You can now turn on the trace log for Chrome when you analyse a page.
 The trace log will be saved to disk and you can drag and drop it into the Timeline in Chrome.
 This also works if you run Chrome on your Android phone.
 We also added support for doing the same with WebPageTest (you could turn on Timeline before but we didn’t automatically fetch it).

-As an extra bonus, there’s a Chrome trace message that is passed inside sitespeed.io when the trace is collected so your plugin can collect it and analyze the data.
+As an extra bonus, there’s a Chrome trace message that is passed inside sitespeed.io when the trace is collected so your plugin can collect it and analyse the data.
 Look out from browsertime.chrometrace and webpagetest.chrometrace messages to pickup the trace.
 We are looking forward to the first plugin that will use it :)